SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

     Calculate and print out the MD5(default) or SHA256 hash of the input FILE or STRING.
     NOTE: If string hashing is to be used, --string MUST be the first argument

-        --string [STRING]   Use the next argument as input. --string MUST be the first argument passed if it used.
+        --string [STRING]   Use the next argument as input. --string MUST be the first argument passed if it is used.
                             If the string includes whitespace, it should be surrounded by quotes.

         --sha256            Use the SHA256 algorithm to calculate the hash.